 You will experience pain when your brain decides there is more likelihood of “danger” than “safety”, inferring the need to protect.

-For example: You are crossing the road, and there is a big bus approaching.
-If you roll your ankle on the way, you will quickly get back up and get to the other side of the road to get out of the way of the bus, feeling minimal pain.
-However, if you roll your ankle in the same way, but you are just walking along the footpath, your pain levels will usually be much higher.
+For example: You are walking across the road and you trip over and sprain your ankle.
+You probably would experience pain in this situation.
+However, if you were crossing the road whilst there was a big bus approaching you and you trip and sprain your ankle, you would probably quickly get back up and get to the other side of the road to get out of the way of the bus, feeling minimal pain.
+In both of these situations, the same injury could occur, but the pain experience may be very different

 Target Concept #7

 When our body feels threatened, other protective systems (in addition to pain), can also be activated.
 These systems include the immune, endocrine, motor, autonomic / sympathetic, respiratory, cognitive, and emotional.